titilambert/shinken-manual/source/03_configuringshinken/configuringshinken-configmain-advanced.rst

   check_service_freshness=0
   check_host_freshness=0

-This option determines whether or not Shinken will periodically check the “freshness” of host/service checks.
+This option determines whether or not Shinken will periodically check the “freshness" of host/service checks.
 Enabling this option is useful for helping to ensure that :ref:`passive service checks <thebasics-passivechecks>` are received in a timely manner.
 More information on freshness checking can be found :ref:`here <advancedtopics-freshness>`.

   * 0 = Don't check host/service freshness
   * 1 = Check host/service freshness (default)